 As I was told a long time ago “Quality is rarely cheap and cheap is rarely quality”

 Dirty wedding photographers.

-So what will be the wedding photography trends 2020?
+What will be the wedding photography trends 2021?

 I think there will be more technologies in camera developments.
 As photographers, we are always looking out for shiny sexy new stuff.
 That’s always the case.

 Cinematic/filmic look photographs are gaining in popularity and I expect to see much more in 2021